hexbyt3/PKHeX.TemplateRegen/README.md

 When you first run the app:

 1. **Let it find your repos automatically**
    - Click "🔍 Auto Detect"
    - Pick the right paths from the dropdowns (if it found multiple)
    - Hit OK

 2. **Or set them up manually**
    - Click "⚙ Settings"
-   - Browse to where you cloned each repository
+   - Browse to where you cloned PKHeX and EventsGallery
+   - For PoGoEncTool: Either browse to an existing location or just specify where you want it cloned
+   - Make sure "Automatically clone, update, and build PoGoEncTool" is checked (it is by default!)
    - Save your settings

 3. **Run your first update**
    - Click "Update Now"
+   - The app will auto-clone PoGoEncTool if needed (this takes 1-2 minutes the first time)
    - Watch the pretty progress bars
    - Check the log to see all the files being processed